wp-plugins/woocommerce-checkout-terms-conditions-popup/readme.txt

 This plugin save the time and attention of user who don't want to go any where for reading terms conditions.

 == Description ==
-Woocommerce Terms and conditions popup save the time and attention of user who don't want to go any where for reading terms and conditions.
+WooCommerce Checkout Terms Conditions Popup save the time and attention of user who don't want to go any where for reading terms and conditions.
 In  this plugin user can customize the popup size, change the title (heading), they can make the agreed button as they want.
 There are lot's of option in admin panel. where user can configure plugin appearance